Jrc2855/reading-notes/HTML.md

 TITLE & /TITLE - This will be the title at the top of your web page, it will also appear in the search tab for your page. <br>
 BODY & /BODY - This is where all of your actual content will go, and will display to your webpage.
 This will contain your images, videos, links, audio tracks, etc...

+## Semantics
+Semantics is an explanation of the meaning of a piece of code.
+For example, in HTML H1 wraps around the top level header on your page.